-If you are looking to implement some truly great ways of practicing professional communication in the workplace, this one article is for you.
+If you wish to know some truly great ways of implementing professional communication in the workplace, this one article is for you.
 Effective professional communication in the workplace is that one binding force which connects everyone within the organization.
-The importance of strong communication is evident from the fact that every level of the organization has to demonstrate these and if found absent within any level, this can break the entire structure of the company.
+The importance of strong professional communication is evident from the fact that every level of the organization has to demonstrate these and if found absent within any level, this can break the entire structure of the company.

 What is communication?